department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/research-plan.md

 - Do Veterans need to distinguish between these location types in a single list?
 - Do Veterans know about the community care urgent care benefit?
 - How should the community care urgent care benefit be presented?
-- Are labels necessary?
+- Are labels indicating urgent care service/facility type necessary when a Veteran chooses an urgent care location?

 #### Hypothesis
-- Veterans don't know that they can get urgent care in their community outside of a VA urgent care facility.
+- Veterans will understand that they can get urgent care in their community outside of a VA urgent care facility.
-- Veterans don't need to know what kind of facility they are choosing (VA vs community urgent care).
+- Veterans don't need or want to know what kind of facility they are choosing (VA vs community urgent care).
-- Veterans don't know that they should present an Urgent Care Assistance Card when visiting a community urgent care provider.
+- Veterans will understand that they should present an Urgent Care Assistance Card when visiting a community urgent care provider.

 ## Method

-Remote, moderated usability testing will be used to gain feedback on facility locator results designs.
-The tests will guage participants' understanding of all urgent care facility options available to them and how they would go about claiming community urgent care benefits.
+Remote, moderated usability testing will be used to gain feedback on the design of facility locator search result that will combine cards for VA urgent care and community urgent care.
+The study will validate that the new designs will allow:
+ - participants to understand all of the urgent care facility options available to them.
+ - validate that the new design would suggiciently inform them about community urgent care benefits.

 We will be testing a [UXPin prototype] via Zoom.
 These sessions will include a short interview with the participant.